Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

-Since this paper is motivated by problems in hydrology, we use hydrology data for both our simulated and real data experiments.
-We select two diverse catchments to show the versatility of our method.
 The first catchment we explore is the Koksilah River which is located in Cowichan, British Columbia, Canada.
 The area of this catchment is $236\text{km}^2$ with an average elevation of 461 meters.
-11\% of precipitation falls as snow and it is an extremely wet catchment with an aridity index of just 0.37.
+About 11\% of precipitation falls as snow and it is an extremely wet catchment with an aridity index (fraction of potential evapotranspiration over precipitation) of just 0.37.
 The second catchment we explore is the Withlachoochee River which is located in Dade City, Florida, United States.
 The area of the catchment is $650 \text{km}^2$, and it is low lying with an average elevation of only 42 meters above sea level.
 It does not experience any snow and it is a fairly dry catchment with an aridity index of 1.07.
-Clearly these two catchments hold significantly different attributes, making them distinctly interesting case studies \citep{janssen2021assessment}.
 To obtain rainfall for both these areas, we use EMDNA \citep{tang2021emdna}, a high-quality climate dataset that has complete daily precipitation and temperature values for 1979-2018 at 10km grid squares across North America.
-From this data, daily rainfall values are generated for the Koksilah and Withlacoochee rivers by averaging precipitation and temperature values across the catchments, then using a temperature threshold of 0 degrees Celsius, we separate rainfall from snowfall (Figure \ref{fig:RainfallStreamflow}).
+From this data, daily rainfall values are generated for the Koksilah and Withlacoochee rivers by averaging precipitation and temperature values across the catchments, then using a temperature threshold of $0 ^{\circ}C$, we compute daily rainfall (Figure \ref{fig:RainfallStreamflow}).
 Leap days are removed, leaving us with $365*40 = 14,600$ observations.
-We decided that the maximum reasonable lag should be $D=150$ since, no matter the location, all precipitation in rain-dominated catchments should drain, become captured by deep groundwater systems, or be evaporated from the catchment within 150 days (5 months) \citep{jasechko2016substantial}, leaving a total of $365 * 150= 54,750$ parameters to be estimated within $\beta(s,t)$.
+We decided that the maximum reasonable lag should be $D=150$ days.
+Indeed, regardless of the catchment location, all precipitation in rain-dominated catchments should drain, become captured by deep groundwater systems, or be evaporated from the catchment within 150 days (5 months) \citep{jasechko2016substantial,tennant2020utility}, leaving a total of $365 \times 150= 54,750$ parameters to be estimated to construct $\beta(s,t)$ (Equation \ref{eq:OurSmoothOpt}).
 The choice of maximum lag also alters the total number of available observations since to predict the response we require the previous 150 days of explanatory data.
 Therefore, the final number of observations is 14,451.